apexskier/camlittle.com/content/pages/about.md

 <p></p>

-My handle across most social media is `apexskier`, which a few people have asked me about.
-In middle and high school, my family lived at a small ski resort called [Apex](https://www.apexresort.com).
-Around this time I created my first few online accounts, and chose the username.
+My handle across most social media is `apexskier`, which a few people have asked me about: In middle and high school, my family lived at a small ski resort called [Apex](https://www.apexresort.com).
+Around this time, I created my first few online accounts and chose the username.

 ## More